byomkesh462/HCRIP/README.md

 # Hoichoi Downloader

+> ⚠️ **This project is currently in BETA stage.
+Features may change and bugs may exist.**

 A Python-based downloader for movies and TV shows from [Hoichoi.tv](https://www.hoichoi.tv).
 It supports:

 - 🧠 Automatic metadata extraction